 The seeds spread so well that areas around it are soon taken over.
 In the New Forest the fightback is on, with a project to control this invasive non-native plant on the 20,000 hectares of Forestry England managed land in the National Park making significant progress.

-As part of the HLS scheme, rhododendron has been managed at 200 sites and an ongoing programme of work will ensure it’s kept in check.
+As part of the HLS scheme, rhododendron has been managed at 200 sites and an ongoing programme of work by Forestry England will ensure it’s kept in check.

-We use different techniques at different times of year to manage the rhododendron.
+The Forestry England team use a range of different techniques at certain times of year to manage the rhododendron.

 If you have rhododendron on your New Forest property, thank you for keeping it contained and not letting it spread onto the open forest.